mariadb-operator/mariadb-operator/README.md

 ### Quickstart

-Let's see `mariadb-operator` in action!.
+Let's see `mariadb-operator` in action!
 First of all, install the following configuration manifests that will be referenced by the CRDs further:
 ```bash
 kubectl apply -f config/samples/config
 ```